State Law Background

 - Generally allow local jurisdictions to regulate firearms (with certain limited exceptions).

 Far more crime guns are trafficked into Illinois than out of the state.
-Based on data published by Mayors Against Illegal Guns (“MAIG”), in 2009, Illinois had the eighth lowest rate of crime gun exports among the states – meaning that guns originally purchased in Illinois were recovered after being used in crimes in other states at the eighth lowest rate among the states.
+Between 2010 and 2015, Illinois had the ninth lowest rate of crime gun exports among the states – meaning that guns originally purchased in Illinois were recovered after being used in crimes in other states at the ninth lowest rate among the states.
 Illinois exports crime guns at a rate that is less than half the national average.
-Illinois also imports four times as many crime guns as it exports.

 Illinois Firearms Laws